Last updated on February 26th, 2023 at 02:09 am

 I haven’t come up with the right word quite yet.
-I’m working on it, but if any of you dreamers have any ideas, please share.
-Is a dream by any other name still a dream?
-Probably.
-It’s not going to kill my dream if someone calls me a Prepper.
+I’m working on it, but it’s not going to kill my dream if someone calls me a Prepper.
 It’s just that a dream that has an apt name is also a dream with an identity.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.